zsb8/Python_Airflow_Snowflake_Trigger/README.md

 # Troubleshooting <a name="troubleshooting"></a>
 ## Issue1: Can't open the login page
 You want to run Airflow in the background.
 After you run the `airflow webserver --port 8080 -D`, but you will find you can't open the `xxxx:8080` to login.
+Solution: Delelet all *.pid files in the /home/zsb/airflow/, run the command `airflow webserver --port 8080 -D` again.
+It will be OK.
 ![image](https://user-images.githubusercontent.com/75282285/208895730-9c2178f0-5861-45f5-8ade-534e2e4ff431.png)